This lesson is still being designed and assembled (Pre-Alpha version)

 INT_TYPE my_int = 1;

-Derived data types are data structures which you define, built using the basic MPI data types.
-These derived types are analogous to defining structures or type definitions in C. They’re most often helpful to group together similar data to send/receive multiple things in a single communication, or when you need to communicate non-contiguous data such as “vectors” or sub-sets of an array.
-This will be covered in the Advanced Communication Techniques episode.
+Derived data types, on the other hand, are very similar to C structures which we define by using the basic MPI data types.
+They’re often useful to group together similar data in communications, or when you need to send a structure from one rank to another.
+This will be covered in more detail in the Advanced Communication Techniques episode.

 What type should you use?